Get 80% off your plan for your first 3 months*

 High profit margins typically mean a business:

-• Has room to reinvest in its own growth
+• reinvests in its own growth

 Do high profit margins guarantee growth?

-While healthy margins support growth, they don’t always increase as your business grows.
-If your costs rise quickly, your margins may shrink.
-Focus on sustainable growth and keep your profit margins in mind when making business decisions.
+High profit margins don't guarantee growth.
+While healthy margins support growth, they don't always increase as your business scales.
+If costs rise quickly, margins may shrink.

 Factors affecting profit margins